-Presentation of the Company's financial statements as a going concern which assumes that the Company will continue in operation for the foreseeable future, obtain additional financing as required, and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due involves significant judgment by management.
+Presentation of the financial statements as a going concern which assumes that the Company will continue in operation for the foreseeable future, obtain additional financing as required, and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due involves significant judgment by management.

-q) Initial application of standards, interpretations and amendments to standards and interpretations in the reporting period
+n) Initial application of standards, interpretations and amendments to standards and interpretations in the reporting period

-The IASB issued certain new accounting standards or amendments that are mandatory for accounting periods on or after January 1, 2022, including amendments to IAS 16 Property, Plant and Equipment and IAS 37 Provisions, Contingent Liabilities and Contingent Assets - onerous contracts.
+The IASB issued certain new accounting standards or amendments that are mandatory for accounting periods on or after January 1, 2023.
 The effect of such new accounting standards or amendments did not have a material impact on the Company and therefore the Company did not record any adjustments to the financial statements.